 How Much Do Food Trucks Make Per Year?
 Per Day?

-We surveyed 223 food truck owners to get an estimate of the annual revenue for a food truck.
-Here are the results:
+No two trucks will have the same revenue numbers, but to give you a sense of what to expect, I surveyed 223 food truck owners to get an estimate of the annual revenue for a food truck.
+Here are the results.

 Food Truck Income Survey